Sunxiaoni/Data-Modelling-and-ML-Analysis-with-Sales-Data/README.md

 There are two python files attached:
 One is for the ETL pipeline including connection with MySQL database, set up the files sturture, data cleaning and transformation based on use case requirements.

-The second python file is the monthly sales prediction with LSTM and visulisation with matplotlib python library.
+The second python file is the monthly sales prediction with LSTM, visulisation with matplotlib python library and load the predictive data to MySQL.